 Most advertisers I come in contact with struggle, knowingly or unknowingly with one important principle of advertising, understanding and empathizing with prospects from search engines.
 Visitors from search, organic or PPC, are different from other visitors and your website must take this into account if you are going to have a successful PPC campaign.

 Visitors from search are cynical, skeptical and have very little patience.
 From the moment they arrive on your landing page, you have three to five seconds to make a connection.
-If you don’t, they will leave and probably will not come back.
+If you don’t, they will leave and probably not come back.

 When we meet someone in person we can size up the situation by looking for body signals, listening to conversation, appearance, etc. But with online advertising, we have to rely on technology and copy (ad text, website text, graphics, etc.).
 I like to think of the process as a chain, and this chain is only as strong as its weakest link.
 If any link breaks, we lose the prospect and the resources we spent getting them to this point are wasted.